-On boot, the Pi will run a Python test script that displays a video stream annotated with object localization metadata:
+On boot, the Pi will run a Python demo script that displays a video stream annotated with object localization metadata:

 In the screenshot above, DepthAI identified a tv monitor (1.286 m from the camera) and a chair (3.711 m from the camera).
 See the list of object labels on GitHub.

 Connect the Pi to the Internet to begin trying the DepthAI tutorials and examples.

 To connect to a WiFi network, use the included Linux-compatible USB WiFi dongle.
 The Pi should recognize the dongle and display available WiFi networks in the upper right corner of the Raspbian Desktop UI.

 The board includes an Ethernet port.
 Connecting an Ethernet cable to the port will enable Internet access.

 Update the DepthAI API.

 [Optional] Using your own SD-Card

 If you’d like to set up DetphAI on your own (say bigger) SD-Card, there are two options: